Scary Movie 2: Home media

 The film was released on VHS and DVD by Buena Vista Home Entertainment under the Dimension Home Video banner on December 18, 2001, with an array of special features, including commentaries and various deleted scenes.

 Dimension Films was sold by The Walt Disney Company in 2005, with its parent label Miramax then being sold by Disney in 2010.
 That same year, private equity firm Filmyard Holdings took control of Miramax and the pre-October 2005 library of Dimension.
 Following the sale of Miramax to Filmyard Holdings, they licensed the home media rights for several Dimension/Miramax titles to Lionsgate Films.
 Lionsgate Home Entertainment later reissued the DVD, and released the film on Blu-ray on September 20, 2011.

 In March 2016, Qatari company beIN Media Group purchased Miramax from Filmyard Holdings.
 Then during April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library and the pre-October 2005 Dimension library.
 Through this deal, Paramount Pictures and beIN became co-owners of the first three films in the Scary Movie franchise, which were released between 2000 and 2003.
 Paramount Home Entertainment reissued the film on DVD and Blu-ray on July 27, 2021, also reissuing many other Dimension/Miramax titles around this time.
 Paramount Home Entertainment also released the first three Scary Movie films on a Blu-ray pack.
 This release was a reissue of an earlier Lionsgate release from December 2011.
-The film was made available on Paramount's subscription streaming service Paramount+, and on their free streaming service Pluto TV.
+The film was made available on Paramount's subscription streaming service Paramount+, and on its free streaming service Pluto TV.